-- Laundry: The Laundry needed to be larger than the Wash-house.
-It also needed to be well lit, ventilated, and made from wood.
+- Laundry: Laundries needed to be larger than Wash-houses.
+The Laundry also needed to be well lit, ventilated, and made from wood.
 Laundries contained ironing tables, an ironing stove (which was a closed stove or hot-plate on which the irons were heated), a spare table, and a mangle (called a wringer in the US).
 Later, a mangle also referred to a piece of equipment that pressed or flattened sheets, towels, and other laundry or its equivalent.
 Average ironing tables were 6 to 8 feet long by 3 or 4 feet wide.
 The Wash-house and Laundry were generally placed so has to have intercommunication between the two.
 Sometimes the Laundry was placed over the Wash-house with stairs for access.
 In small houses, laundry work was done in the Kitchen and in even smaller houses, the Wash-house and Scullery were often combined into one room.
 If the Laundry was placed at distance from the house, there might be a small Wash-house inside the home that was used by ladies’-maids and it might also contain an ironing table.
 In larger houses, however, where ladies’-maids needed to do frequent starching, these maids usually had their own rooms or these functions might be accommodated within one of the Nursery-rooms.

 - Drying-room and Hot Closet: To accomplish drying indoors, there were Drying-rooms and Hot Closets.
 Drying-rooms inside houses were somewhat old-fashioned by the mid 1800s.
 They were usually placed on upper room floors or in a large loft with louvered ventilators.
 Linen was hung on horses that ran up to the ceiling by weights, and by using stoves or hot-water coils in the floor, the temperature was regulated so as to evaporate the moisture quickly.
 By the mid 1800s one improvement over Drying-rooms was the Hot-Closet.
 It was a walled chamber attached to the Laundry and about 6 or 8 feet square.
 It contained numerous horses or upright frames that slide side by side and were drawn out to their full length to be loaded with wet laundry and then pushed back into the closet where a series of coil of hot-water pipes helped with rapid evaporation.
 The steam escaped through a flue, crevices, or shutters attached to the horses.
 The hot-water circulation for this usually required some sort of special furnace underneath or at one side.